 Legal Research & Writing Seminar

 Careers in Law offers a legal research and writing seminar to jumpstart students’ knowledge of legal resources, research techniques, and legal memo writing.

 The Law & Politics track is a selective, one-year program offered to rising second-, third-, and fourth-year students interested in attending law school to launch a career in politics.
 Selected students will receive specialized advising, mentorship from professionals in the field, and targeted programming.
 The track will culminate with each student presenting an individual or small-group capstone project such as a campaign speech, mock press conference, or debate.

 This program is offered in coordination with campus partners including the Office of Civic Engagement, the Parrhesia Program for Public Discourse, and the Institute of Politics.
 Applications will open during the spring quarter.

 Rising Attorneys Program

-The Careers in Law team is proud to offer the Rising Attorneys Program, dedicated to promoting the success of future law students with a special focus on those from low-income families and underrepresented populations.
-The program is open to rising third- and fourth-year students and recent alumni planning to apply to law school within the next five years who can commit to taking the LSAT during the next year.
-The program is open to all who meet the above criteria; those from underrepresented backgrounds and/or low-income families are especially encouraged to participate.
+The Careers in Law team is proud to offer the Rising Attorneys Program, dedicated to promoting the success of future law students with a special focus on issues relevant to those from low-income families and underrepresented populations.
+The program is open to all rising third- and fourth-year students and recent alumni planning to apply to law school within the next five years who can commit to taking the LSAT during the next year.
 Cohort benefits include a free LSAT prep course, a mentor currently working in the legal field, LSAT registration reimbursement, and access to presentations and programs during the academic year focused on how to succeed in law school.
 Applications open each year at the beginning of the spring quarter, with each year’s program starting in June and ending one year later.
-Please reach out to Rob Cameron at firstname.lastname@example.org for more information.
+Please reach out to Tala Ali-Hasan at firstname.lastname@example.org for more information.